oktadev/okta-blog/_source/_posts/2022-10-11-angular-dependency-injection.md

 }
 ```

 There's something else to note, though.
 Angular's DI system allows you to provide a dependency to different places within the application.
 We saw an example of this in the first code snippet of the `@Injectable()` TypeScript decorator.
-Angular CLI automatically generates
+Angular CLI automatically generates:

 ```ts
 @Injectable({